sararabino/sararabino.github.io/content/reports/salario-minimo/index.md

 authors:
   - Tortuga Think Tank
 publication_types: ["6"] # Policy Report
-abstract: "This report provides an in-depth analysis of the proposal to introduce a legal minimum wage in Italy, exploring its potential economic impacts and different policy configurations."
+abstract: "This report provides an analysis of the proposal to introduce a legal minimum wage in Italy, exploring its potential economic impact and different policy configurations given the existing Economics literature."
-summary: "This report provides an in-depth analysis of the proposal to introduce a legal minimum wage in Italy, exploring its potential economic impacts and different policy configurations."
+summary: "This report provides an analysis of the proposal to introduce a legal minimum wage in Italy, exploring its potential economic impact and different policy configurations given the existing Economics literature."
 citation: true
 image:
   featured_image: copertina.jpg